All Episodes

 Yeah, Steve Bannon.

-Oh, I think that's really gonna work.
+Oh, I think that's really going to work.

 Steve Bannon is there.

-Uh maybe we should go out there.
+Maybe we should go out there.

-I don't know who the next person at free speech week is going to be.
+I don't know who the next person at Free Speech Week is going to be.

 After all, they so represent freedom and free speech.